SRJ2910/CS263-project/README.md

-# CS263-project

-  File Compressor
+# File Compressor

+- A desktop application which compress file using **Huffman Coding**.
-  Tech stack used : Java, Netbeans
+- Tech stack : Java, Netbeans

-  This is a file compressor made using huffman coding from scratch.